Income Tax for Active Duty Military

 • All tax filing deadlines are extended for at least 180 days after your last day in a combat zone.
 If you choose to file while you’re in a combat zone, see below for signature information.

-• If you pay your income tax in full by the end of the deferral period, you won’t pay interest or penalty for that period.
+• If you pay your income tax in full by the end of the deferral period, you won’t owe interest or penalty for that period.

 • If you’re an enlisted member or warrant officer, you don’t owe tax on military pay received for any month in which you served in a combat zone.
-If you’re a commissioned officer, the monthly exclusion is capped at the highest enlisted pay, plus any hostile fire or imminent danger pay received.
+If you’re a commissioned officer, the monthly exclusion is capped at the highest enlisted pay, plus any pay you received for hostile fire or imminent danger.
 The excluded pay shouldn’t be included in the wages reported on your Form W-2.

-• Federal law doesn’t cover business tax returns, employment taxes, or sales/use tax obligations.
+• Federal law doesn’t cover business tax returns, employment taxes, or sales and use tax obligations.

-• You must write “COMBAT ZONE” and the date of deployment in red on top of the Idaho tax return you’re filing.
+• On your Idaho return, you must write “COMBAT ZONE” and the date of deployment in red on top of the return.

 You can find more information on how federal taxes affect members of the armed forces in IRS Publication 3, Armed Forces’ Tax Guide.